qwd/dev-site/docs/_en/ios-sdk/astronomy/ios-solar-elevation-angle.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-coord date time tz alt key-ios" %}
+{% include params.html p="location-coord date time tz alt" %}

 ### Sample Code